Tuesday, November 29, 2011 – Day 9 – Fuerte Amador, near Panama City, Panama

 Thursday, November 24, 2011 – Day 4 – At sea

 I decide to go to La Fontaine, the main dining room again this morning for breakfast.
 I am seated at a table for six with a couple from Calgary and a couple from Houston, Texas.
 The woman from Houston is originally from South Africa and spots my JoeTourist Africa t-shirt I’m wearing, so she and I talk for quite awhile about South Africa.
 She was pleased to hear I drove from Johannesburg all the way down the Wild and Garden coasts to Cape Town.
 She related some interesting stories about the gold mines when she was living in South Africa many years ago.
-As many South Africans did, she decided to emigrate when she was a young adult because of the personal security issues plaguing the country.
+As many South Africans did, she decided to emigrate when she was a young adult because of the personal security issues that plague the country.

 I attend another presentation by Martin, the Shore Excursions manager this morning, where he reviews all the excursions for the second half of the voyage from Ecuador up the Pacific Coast to Mexico.
 I might decide to book a tour in Guayaquil, but otherwise I think the shore excursions I have pre-booked will work fine for me.
 After lunch, I sit out on the Lower Promenade Deck in a deck chair and read The Black Echo – a book on my iPad.
 It has taken me awhile to get into this book, but now I’m actively reading it.
 This is classic cruise ship stuff – reading a book in a deck chair, and I’m not alone.
 There are dozens of passengers doing exactly the same thing.